bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-In a Rails application, however, classes and modules are automatically loaded so you do not need the explicit `require` calls.
+However, as you've likely seen, there are no explicit `require` calls in a Rails controller.
+Classes and modules are automatically loaded and available in a Rails application without a `require`:

 ```ruby
 class PostsController < ApplicationController